dhanukarajat/buffer-manager/README.md

 #Buffer manager with the Clock replacement policy#

 In this project, we have implemented the buffer manager layer.
-This layer is responsible for communicating with the disk space manager and retrieving pages, that are requested by the upper layer.
+This layer is responsible for communicating with the disk space manager and retrieving pages requested by the upper layer.
 The buffer manager reads disk pages into a main memory page as needed.
 The buffer manager is used by access methods, heap files, and relational operators to read, write, allocate and de-allocate pages.